 On Oct.
-1, 2016, physician practices must adopt new or revised ICD-10 codes for dozens of procedures – nearly 400 codes for ophthalmologists alone.
-These updates affect every ophthalmologist.
-The updates change how you must code treatment of patients with diabetes, glaucoma and other conditions.
+1, 2018, physician practices must adopt new ICD-10 codes — over 120 new codes for ophthalmologists alone.
+The updates change impact:

 What You Need to Know

 - Medicare: For all claims with dates of service on or after Oct.
-1, 2016, you must use the updated ICD-10 codes.
-If you do not, CMS will reject all claims using the old codes and your practice will not get paid.
+1, 2018, you must use the updated ICD-10 codes.
+If you do not, CMS might reject all claims.

 - Commercial payers: Some may take longer to update codes.
 This could result in claims denials and payment delays of a month or more.